For those of us who live at the shoreline

 standing upon the constant edges of decision

-Rooted in the Gulf South’s folklore, dialect, foodways, music, art, and landscapes, Dr. Mel’s creative work explores nature writing themes in rural coastal settings through the lens of Black, Creole, and AfroIndigenous knowledges.
-Raised in Bayou La Batre, on the Alabama Gulf Coast, their multimedia projects and creative writing portraiture feature ancestral lands, generational lineages, and queer longings in frontline Gulf South communities.
+Rooted in the Gulf South’s folklore, dialect, foodways, music, spiritual practices, and environmental justice landscapes, Dr. Mel’s creative work explores nature writing themes through the lens of Black, Creole, and AfroIndigenous knowledges.
 Their book Biomythography Bayou is available via The Griot Project Book Series at Bucknell University Press.
-Their forthcoming project Waterbody is supported by American Bird Conservancy‘s Afrofuturism Collective and re:wild.
+Dr. Mel’s writing and art can be found in academic and creative writing journals and anthologies, including About Place, Artlines, Queer Nature, Women & Language, WSQ: Black Love, and Feminist Formations.
+Their forthcoming poetry and installation art project Waterbody is supported by American Bird Conservancy‘s Afrofuturism Collective and Re:wild.

 Contact: melmichellelewis[at]gmail[dot]com